Salenger Sack Kimmel & Bavaro logo

 Call (800) 675-8556 or contact us online to get started.

-• The manufacturers failed to warn doctors and patients about the risks of increased VOCs and death
+• Pfizer and GBT failed to warn about the true risks

 Who Is Eligible to File an Oxbryta Lawsuit?

-• You or a loved one was prescribed Oxbryta for sickle cell anemia
+• You or a loved one took Oxbryta for sickle cell anemia

-• A family member died while taking Oxbryta
+• You are the surviving family member of someone who died while using Oxbryta

 • Pain and suffering

-• Punitive damages, if corporate negligence is proven
+• Punitive damages if corporate misconduct is proven

-• Access to leading medical experts and clinical research
+• Partnerships with leading medical experts and toxicologists

-• No out-of-pocket fees — you only pay if we win
+• No upfront fees – we only get paid if you win

 Frequently Asked Questions (FAQs)

-Can I file a claim on behalf of a family member who passed away?
+Can I file on behalf of someone who died?

 Is this part of a class action?